 - The CLAS supplementary data form

-The GRE is required of all applicants who completed their undergraduate degree in an English-speaking environment, regardless of nationality or native language.
-Those applicants who completed undergraduate work in a non-English speaking environment must achieve a satisfactory TOEFL or IELTS score.
+The GRE is required of all applicants.
+Applicants who completed undergraduate work in a non-English speaking environment must achieve a satisfactory TOEFL or IELTS score.

 All application materials must be submitted online, with the exception of the applicant’s official transcripts, which must be submitted in hard copy to the Graduate School.
 Incomplete applications will not be considered.